-The grass carp (Ctenopharyngodon idella) can grow to a large size and they are a powerful, muscular fish.
-Find out more.
+The grass carp (Ctenopharyngodon idella) can grow to a large size and is a powerful, muscular fish.

-Appearance: Grass carp can be identified by a long slender cylindrical, almost torpedo shaped body with a low flat head and small upturned mouth.
+Appearance: grass carp can be identified by a long, slender, cylindrical (almost torpedo-shaped) body with a low, flat head and small, upturned mouth.
 They are fully-scaled across the body and have a deep bronze appearance.
-They can be seen easily during the summer at the surface of the water, warming their backs with their distinctive torpedo shape.
+With their torpedo shape they can easily be identified during the summer, at the surface of the water warming their backs.

 British record: 44lb 8oz (British Record Fish Committee January 2015)

-Lateral Line scale count: 42-43 (this is the dark row of scales along the central length of the fishes body).
+Lateral line scale count: 42-43 (this is the dark row of scales along the central length of the fish's body)

 Lifespan: 10 to 15 years

-Similar to the Common Carp, Grass Carp can grow large and are powerful, muscular fish.
-The streamlined shape of the Grass Carp makes them particular good sport on a rod and line.
+Similar to the common carp, grass carp can grow large and are powerful, muscular fish.
+The streamlined shape of the grass carp makes them particularly good sport on a rod and line.
 Tackle needs to be strong and durable as these fish like to inhabit weedy locations.